You should spend about 20 minutes on this task.

 Click here to see more IELTS reports of band 7

-- IELTS test in Oman, Bangladesh and the UK – June 2014 (Academic Module) Three IELTS test takers (thank you A, C and A!)...
+- IELTS test in Nepal and Bangladesh – November 2015 (Academic Module) Three IELTS test takers from Nepal and Bangladesh (thanks K,...